kenlasko/k8s-bootstrap/README.md

 It uses [OpenTofu](https://opentofu.org/) which is an open-source version of Terraform.
 At the time of writing, this repo works with either OpenTofu or Terraform, but was tested on OpenTofu.

-It is a very opinionated repo designed to get my cluster to the point where ArgoCD can take over and install all applications.
+It is a very opinionated repo designed to get a new Kubernetes cluster to the point where ArgoCD can take over and install all applications.
 For ArgoCD to function, several other apps have to be running first:
 - [Cilium](https://github.com/cilium/cilium) for networking
 - [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) for secret management (requires Cilium)
 - [Cert-Manager](https://github.com/cert-manager/cert-manager) for certificate management (requires Sealed Secrets)